gsrohde/betydbdoc-dataentry/add site.md

 elevation.
 Alternatively, the site website or address might be found through an internet search (e.g. Google).

-Use Table 2 to determine the number of significant digits to indicate the level of precision with which a study location is known.
+Use Table \ref{table:location_accuracy} to determine the number of significant digits to indicate the level of precision with which a study location is known.

-<a id="Table 2"></Table 2>
+\label{tab:location_accuracy}

 | Location Detail |         Degree Accuracy  |
 |:----------------|-------------------------:|